 How Can a Storm Damage Attorney Help Me with a Denied or Underpaid Claim?

-Experienced storm damage attorneys know how to examine the policy for loopholes the insurance company may try to use to deny a claim.
+Roof damage lawyers skilled in handling claims know how to examine the policy for loopholes the insurance company may try to use to deny a claim.
 They also understand that the adjusters and inspectors are working on behalf of the insurance company, not the homeowner.

 When a massive storm occurs and damages hundreds, if not thousands, of homes, inspectors and adjusters can be overwhelmed.
 This can lead to a lack of proper inspection and rushed investigation, whether intentional or unintentional.
 A damaged roof is often just the tip of the iceberg.
 If the roof was damaged enough to leak, water entering the home can cause far more extensive damage that isn’t always visible right away.
 It can take weeks or months for that damage to make itself known, and by then it can be far worse.
 Taking time to make sure the full extent of the damage is known up front can save time, aggravation, and possibly litigation later.